jacquev6/Polyglot/README.md

 Then `./run.sh` should run each example in Docker containers.
 The first time you run it, it will download and install many things in Docker images; be patient.
+You may want to use the `--verbose` flag to see what's going on.
 You can also limit the scope that you run by passing arguments to the script, *e.g.* `./run.sh examples/C-runs-in-JS`.

 Code organization